-Note 3: The data including the same consecutive data (three or more bytes) cannot be used as a password.
+- Note 3: The data including the same consecutive data (three or more bytes) cannot be used as a password.
 (A password error occurs during password authentication.
-The TMP89FH46 does not transmit any data and goes into an idle state.)

-- Note 4: In flash memory writing mode or RAM loader mode, the blank product receives the Intel Hex format data immediately after receiving PCSA; it does not receive password strings.
-In this case, the subsequent processing is performed correctly because the TMP89FH46 keeps ignoring incoming data until the start mark (0x3A ":") in the Intel Hex format is detected, even if the external controller transmits the dummy password string.
+The TMP89FM42V does not transmit any data and goes into an idle state.) - Note 4: In executing flash memory write command, the blank product receives the Intel Hex format data immediately after receiving PCSA; it does not receive password strings.
+In this case, the subsequent processing is performed correctly because the TMP89FM42V keeps ignoring incoming data until the start mark (0x3A ":") in the Intel Hex format is detected, even if the external controller transmits the dummy password string.
 However, if the dummy password string contains "0x3A", it is detected as the start mark erroneously, and the microcontroller enters the halt mode.
 If this causes a problem, do not transmit the dummy password strings. - Note 5: In executing the flash memory erase command, do not transmit a password string to a blank product.